 The first is that each vintage is produced to preordained maximum quantities, ranging between producers from one hundred to twenty thousand cases per year.
 The second is the ever-increasing demand for wines regarded as suitable for long term storage or ‘bedding down’.
 Basic supply and demand are the driving force behind the market with branding also playing a key role.

-Fewer than 2% of all wines produced globally are considered to be of sufficient quality to rise in value, with only the vintages that are graded highly enough by the World’s most influential critics deemed to be of investment grade.
+Fewer than 3% of all wines produced globally are considered to be of sufficient quality to rise in value, with only the vintages that are graded highly enough by the world’s most influential critics deemed to be of investment grade.
 With the price of these wines rising in value as they approach drinking maturity, the importance of selecting the correct vintage is fundamental to the performance of a portfolio.
-Classic, celebrated vintages such as 1982, 1996 and more recently 2005 have been great examples of the added security that a classic vintage can offer.